10 Best AI Video Generators 2026: Free, Paid, Tested

 Test report: We produced a “Kitchen Safety Guide” with the bee as mascot.
 Editing the layered script panel was quick on M5.
 Voice sounded natural.
 It could not execute the fisheye flight, but the avatar stayed rock solid with zero flicker, ideal for daily instructional volume.

-InVideo AI: Automation-first workflows
+InVideo AI: Automation-First Workflows

 InVideo AI compresses script, stock, and voiceover into one automated path.
 In 2026 it can call premium models such as Sora 2 and Veo 3.1 inside the stack.